HoseinAzad/Saliency-prediction-pytorch/README.md

 ## Dataset
 [CAT2000](http://saliency.mit.edu/results_cat2000.html) dataset is used to train the model.
-You can use this link to download dataset
+You can use this link to download the dataset
 ```
 http://saliency.mit.edu/trainSet.zip
 ```

 ## References
-This code draw lessons from:<br>
+This code draws lessons from:<br>
 https://github.com/Goutam-Kelam/Visual-Saliency/tree/master/Deep_Net<br>
 https://github.com/imatge-upc/saliency-2016-cvpr